 Good luck guys, there is a lot you can do with something like this..... and I am sure easier ways to do it too!!
 HAHA!!

-If you dont have these scraps laying around and love the fabric, we have these items available via our Print on Demand service.
-Check it out here!
+If you dont have these scraps laying around and love the fabric, we have these items available via our Fabric on Demand!

 Use code ThreeOnMe to save $3.00 on your next purchase!